-- Length of pipe included in the simulation: From A to D. - Note corrections to positions of pressure taps - see Blackboard and lab handout. - Assume flow is axisymmetric.
+- Length of pipe included in the simulation: From A to D. - Assume flow is axisymmetric.
 Hence, domain is rectangular. - Rotate the rectangle 360° about the axis to get the full pipe geometry. - Solve axisymmetric form of the governing equations.

 Governing Equations